-- Measures will be in place to ensure appropriate removal and disposal of waste. - Works are programmed to be of short duration during daytime working hours. - The SEMP will include plans to address environmental incidents. - Mitigation measures detailed above and in the SEMP will be put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented.
+- Measures will be in place to ensure appropriate removal and disposal of waste. - Works are programmed to be of short duration and layby improvement works will be carried out during the day.
+Night time resurfacing works will be completed on a rolling programme, with the aim being to complete the noisiest works by 23:00. - The SEMP will include plans to address environmental incidents. - Mitigation measures detailed above and in the SEMP will be put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented.